 Hi <first name>,

 I have been following your work for a few months and find it very interesting and insightful.
-It would be great if we could connect and have a chat on some common interests sometime.
+It would be great if we could connect and have a chat about some common interests sometimes.

 This will allow you to form winning relationships with your potential employers and colleagues.
 It will also impact your content by increasing its reach to other LinkedIn users.
 Generally, LinkedIn users engage with the content posted by professionals who engage with their work and interests.